shinyColumn/sch-guard/README.md

-# SCH-Guard
+# SCH Guard

 A CLI that audits LLM agent "skill" documents for **Semantic Compliance Hijacking (SCH)** — payload-less supply-chain attacks that disguise malicious intent (credential exfiltration, remote code execution) as ordinary compliance or operational prose, so they carry no code signature for a traditional scanner to catch.
-Skills rarely embed explicit malicious code; SCH-Guard has an LLM judge the *intent* of the instructions against an explicit taxonomy instead of pattern-matching the text.
+Skills rarely embed explicit malicious code; SCH Guard has an LLM judge the *intent* of the instructions against an explicit taxonomy instead of pattern-matching the text.

 Background: Liu et al., *"Exploiting LLM Agent Supply Chains via